-Activities within the City to reduce mainline chokes, and repeat sanitary sewer overflows (SSOs) are tracked in the tables below.
-Table ES-1 shows an increase in mainline choke work orders, while Table ES-2 shows repeat SSOs.
+Activities within the City to reduce mainline chokes and repeat dry weather sanitary sewer overflows (DWOs) are tracked in the tables below.
+Table ES-2 shows a decrease in mainline choke work orders from FY19, while Table ES-3 shows a slight increase in the number of repeat DWOs, but a significant decrease in DWO volume compared to FY19.
 SSO root cause analysis uses information from the preceding 24-month period to determine if it is a repeat event.
 Over the past several years, the City has enhanced data and data-tracking software (e.g. custom applications, improved GIS data) and user training for the tracking of work orders and associated volumes of repeat SSOs.